icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-125-28th-march-2019.md

 SP – Scans table in TopCAT directly for downloads marked as Globus, and ignores HTTPS.
-Files are copied from tape to StorageD, then copied to IDS main storage, then copied into seperate Globus download area
+Files are copied from tape to StorageD, then copied to IDS main storage, then copied into separate Globus download area

-SR – google group mailing issue about copying data might seem similar, but believe Diamond issue is seperate
+SR – google group mailing issue about copying data might seem similar, but believe Diamond issue is separate

 Andy – tape storage managers want to reduce copies to only 1 copy rather than 3